Houseboating 101

 2. Centrally located so you can run about the lake and sight-see the area.
 At Lake Powell, this means not camping 5-7miles back up into a canyon, increasing your gas consumption and limiting your flexibility to visit other canyons.

-cts.
+3. Absence of insects.
+Generally speaking there are always insects.
 Gnats are the most prevalent, while flies can also be annoying.
-At Lake Powell near Wahweap Marina (up to San Juan River) you should note that the land on the south side of the lake belongs to the Navajo Indians.
+At Lake Powell from Wahweap Marina to San Juan River you should note that the land on the south side of the lake belongs to the Navajo Indians.
 Their cattle use Lake Powell for drinking, hence there can be a lot of cow poop along the shoreline, a source for flies.
+These "cow-pies" can also be unhealthy to swim near as water level rise during spring (April to June).
 There are a lot less flies on north shores of Lake Powell, since flies won't fly across big bodies of water.

 Late afternoon sun can reflect off the water and easily impair the captain's vision.
 Although many submerged rocks are marked with buoys or milk cartons, there are many unmarked shallow rocks.
 You have to be careful for those unmarked hazards.
 Spotting submerged rocks in late afternoon becomes more difficult, especially when heading into the sun.
 So it's recommended to have your boat beached and tied up by 3pm to avoid potential accidents.
 If you must navigate in the late afternoon, use the upper deck controls from up high.
 This will give you the least glare and best visual angle for submerged trouble.